 Ask and answer this question for yourselves: Every time that we baptize somebody, almost without ever missing it, we go through Luke 14:26-28 where Jesus Christ says, “are you willing to give up your entire life for Me?”
 “I come first, not father, mother, sister, brother, and in fact I come first before you.”
 That is a tall order.
 One of the things that makes us decide in the other direction is that we also carry with us an extravagant conception of prospects and potentialities of the future.

 The wonderful world tomorrow, being God, sharing God life with God.
 What are you willing to pay for that?
 He also warned that we really do not know how much this is going to cost us.
 If we did, we might hesitate and not go along with the program.

 These three points play a major role in our part in the church of God.

 This third point also has meaningful influence on those who are truly called.
-Mr. Hopper was not a Christian, in fact he considered himself an atheist.
+Mr. Hoffer was not a Christian; in fact, he considered himself an atheist.
 He was not somebody who was really antagonistic in any way; he just felt that he could not prove to his own satisfaction that there is a God.
-However he captured the essence of the major factors that parallel the producing of hope within a Christian, a hope strong enough that it enables a Christian to persevere the tribulation of this way of life.
+However, he captured the essence of the major factors that parallel the producing of hope within a Christian, a hope strong enough that it enables a Christian to persevere the tribulation of this way of life.